Fast fashion: France seeks to slow down wasteful industry – DW – 04/08/2024

 Fast fashion: France seeks to slow down wasteful industryApril 8, 2024

-France's fast-fashion bill was voted through unanimously in the lower house of Parliament recently, creating a rare consensus in the National Assembly, where the government lacks an absolute majority and often faces stiff opposition.
+France's fast-fashion bill was recently voted through unanimously in the lower house of Parliament, creating a rare consensus in the National Assembly, where the government lacks an absolute majority and often faces stiff opposition.

 The new rules will affect companies that roll out a certain minimum number of products per day — a threshold to be defined later on by decree.
 The government is targeting fast-fashion giants like manufacturer Shein and online platform Temu, both based in China.

-Such companies will have to post clearly visible messages on their websites indicating their products' environmental impact and inciting customers to recycle items— or else face fines of up to €15,000 ($16,160).
+Such companies will have to post clearly visible messages on their websites indicating the environmental impact of their products and encouraging their customers to recycle items— or else face fines of up to €15,000 ($16,160).

 A new eco-point system will evaluate fashion companies.
-Those that perform poorly will have to pay a levy of initially €5 and then, by 2030, up to €10 per item.
+Those that perform poorly will have to pay an initial levy of €5 and then, by 2030, up to €10 (about $11) per item.

-And the government will ban publicity for fast-fashion companies and their products from 2025.
+The government has said it will ban publicity for fast-fashion companies and their products from 2025.
 Infringing that law will carry penalties of up to €100,000.

 The bill still needs to be greenlighted by France's Senate and could come into effect over the coming months.